HealthSamurai/undefhir/README.md

 (1 2 3 4 5 6 7 8 9 10)
 ```
 ### User-defined functions
-User can define his own set of function, which will can be used for template building.
+User can define his own set of function, which can be used for template building.
 Those functions are stored under `fns` key of `undefhir.yaml`.

 Example:
 ```yaml